lmullen/lincolnmullen.com/content/publications.md

 <a name="articles"></a>

 ## Articles and book chapters

+"The Making of America's Public Bible: Computational Text Analysis in Religious History," in *Introduction to Digital Humanities: Research Methods for the Study of Religion*, edited by Christopher D. Cantwell and Kristian Petersen (DeGruyter, forthcoming).

 "A Braided Narrative for Digital History," in *Debates in the Digital Humanities 2019*, ed.
 Matthew K. Gold and Lauren F. Klein (University of